 What you Learn

-This experiment stresses the importance of not mixing chemicals together, even if you think it might be safe or you’ve seen your parents do it before.
-In this case, two liquid solutions blended together to create an unfamiliar solid.
+This experiment stresses the importance of not mixing chemicals, even if you think it might be safe or you’ve seen your parents do it before.
+In this case, two liquid solutions blended to create an unfamiliar solid.

 Procedure 2 – How to make super slime

 Step 1: Pour half a cup of the polyvinyl alcohol solution into a beaker.
 If you want coloured slime, you can add food colouring to the PVA solution.
 Stir it well.

 Step 2: Now slowly add two teaspoons of Borax solution into the PVA containing beaker.
 Stir it gradually.